Work with Us

 Responsibilities: Work with the editor of our Compendium, an online review of scientific papers supporting ecosystem restoration to address biodiversity loss and climate change.
 You will learn about scientific basis for regenerating a healthy planet and gain research and writing experience.
 You will have the opportunity to review scientific research, annotate existing sources, correspond with scientists and ecosystem restoration practitioners, and draft responses to questions arising online and in print.

-Skills needed: Some familiarity with scientific journal research, along with experience writing, organizing information, and good computer skills.
+Skills needed: Some familiarity with scientific journal research, academic writing, organizing information, and good computer skills.

 Conference and Lecture Intern

-Bio4Climate offers one or two conferences a year and several lectures on topics of interest to anyone concerned with biodiversity and climate.
+Bio4Climate offers mini-conferences every few months and several lectures on topics of interest to anyone concerned with biodiversity and climate.

 Responsibilities: Assist with event planning, publicity, post-event follow-up, coordinate with other organizations, and miscellaneous event duties.

-Skills and interest needed: Experience with event coordination is helpful, along with familiarity with technology (especially online conferencing), and publicity.
+Skills needed: Experience with event coordination, and familiarity with technology (especially online conferencing tools such as Zoom), and publicity.

 Organizational Research and Liaison Intern

-Responsibilities: Researching organizations for collaborative opportunities, especially those who may be open to Bio4Climate’s approach but are not yet familiar with our work.
+Responsibilities: Research organizations for collaborative opportunities, especially those who may be open to Bio4Climate’s approach but are not yet familiar with our work.

-If you do not see a suitable internship position posted here but would like to work with us, please contact Adam Sacks, email@example.com.
+If you do not see a suitable internship position posted here but would like to work with us, please contact us at firstname.lastname@example.org.
 Please title your email “Internship: Letter of Inquiry” and include a description of 500 words or less of your proposed internship position along with your resume.

 Outreach and Communications

-Bio4Climate is looking for motivated volunteers to communicate the many opportunities to address biodiversity loss and climate change in a variety of ways, including assisting staff, attending rallies, writing blog posts, letters to the editor, and magazine submissions.
+Bio4Climate is looking for motivated volunteers to communicate the many opportunities to address biodiversity loss and climate change in a variety of ways, including contributing to digital and in-person awareness campaigns, writing blog posts, letters to the editor, and magazine submissions.

-One of Bio4Climate’s core missions is to a clearing house of information relating climate and ecosystem restoration.
+One of Bio4Climate’s core missions is making information relating to climate and ecosystem restoration accessible.
 Critical to this mission is collecting and synthesizing new and existing scientific materials, which we present in our Compendium.
 Target audiences include policymakers, activists, academics, scientists, and the general public.
 This is an excellent opportunity to learn more about the scientific underpinnings of biodiversity and ecological restoration and to gain research and writing experience.